ndennler/ndennler.github.io/index.md

 </p>

 <p>
   I address this problem through two research directions to align robots with users' preferences: (1) learning user models and robot policies through implicit communication (e.g., interface interactions, engagement, or robot design) and (2) developing data-efficient algorithms that allow users to quickly and intuitively customize robot policies.
 I evaluate my approaches using real robots that interact with real users to address real problems—especially assistive robots for users with limited mobility.
 For a complete listing of my work, head over to my <a href="/research">Research page</a>.
+I also enjoy building open-source tools (e.g., [PyLips](https://pylips.readthedocs.io/en/latest/) and [The MUFaSAA Dataset](https://interaction-lab.github.io/robot-metaphors/)) to support robotics researchers and hobbyists.
 </p>

 <p>